 As more organizations adopt these microservices architectures, they will need better tools for monitoring and management.
-The MapR Converged Data Platform has already accomplished much of this with the following:
+The MapR Data Platform has already accomplished much of this with the following:

 At MapR, we believe that microservices architectures are going to see a leap in popularity.
-If you haven’t already, please stop over at the MapR Community Exchange where we encourage sharing of Converged Application Blueprints and MapR Monitoring Dashboards.
+If you haven’t already, please stop over at the MapR Community Exchange where we encourage sharing of Application Blueprints and MapR Monitoring Dashboards.

 In addition, we recommend reading the Streaming Architecture: Ideal Platform for Microservices Chapter of our Streaming Architecture: New Designs Using Apache Kafka and MapR Streams book, written by Ted Dunning and Ellen Friedman.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.